Yankees star Judge hits 62nd homer to break Maris' AL record - WHIZ News

 At last, the New York Yankees slugger had the American League home run record all to himself.

-Judge hit his 62nd home run of the season Tuesday night, breaking Roger Maris’ American League record and setting what some fans consider baseball’s “clean” standard.
+Judge hit his 62nd home run of the season Tuesday night, breaking Roger Maris’ AL record and setting what some fans consider baseball’s “clean” standard.

+“It’s a big relief,” Judge said.
+“Everybody can finally sit down in their seats and watch the ballgame.
+It’s been a fun ride so far, getting a chance to do this. … Getting a chance to have your name next to someone as great as Roger Maris and Babe Ruth and those guys is incredible.”

 “In my book, it’s just another day,” the stoic Judge said.